 With this method, the participant is not actually exposed to stimuli that they perceive as dangerous.
 Instead, they imagine being exposed to it in great detail.
 This helps them confront the fear and hopefully overcome it.
 Imagined exposure therapy is especially helpful for unusual fears or fears based on specific incidents.

 Interoceptive Exposure Therapy

-Virtual Reality Exposure Therapy
+Virtual Reality Exposure Therapy (VRET)

-Virtual reality exposure therapy (VRET) presents the stimuli you associate with life-threatening situations through computer-generated sights and sounds.
-The exposure may be done via a desktop computer display, a virtual reality headset, or what is called a CAVE environment that consists of a cube-like compartment where projectors and audio equipment provide the stimuli.
-Virtual reality therapy has shown great promise in treating PTSD as well as anxiety disorders.
+Virtual reality exposure presents the stimuli a participant associates with life-threatening situations through computer-generated sights and sounds.
+The exposure may occur via a desktop computer display, virtual reality technology, or what is called a "CAVE environment" – a cube-like compartment where projectors and audio equipment provide the stimuli.

-Prolonged Exposure Therapy for PTSD
+Prolonged Exposure Therapy: